timescale/docs/timescaledb/tutorials/grafana/visualizations/histograms.md

 The difference of these two rows produces the volume within the bucket of time.
-We can accomplish this with a slightly more complex query that pre-aggregates our data using the TimescaleDB `time_bucket()` hyperfunction and the standard PostgreSQL `MAX()` function, and then use the Postgres `LAG()` window function to subtract each row from the previous, ordered by `time` descending.
+We can accomplish this with a slightly more complex query that pre-aggregates our data using the TimescaleDB `time_bucket()` hyperfunction and the standard PostgreSQL `MAX()` function, and then use the PostgresSQL `LAG()` window function to subtract each row from the previous, ordered by `time` descending.
 ```sql
 WITH buckets AS (